microconfig/microconfig/README.md

     template.logback.fromFile=${logback@folder}/logback.xml
 ```

-It's better to extract common property to logback-template/application.properties and than use #include.
+It's better to extract the common property `template.logback.fromFile` to logback-template/application.properties and than use #include.

 ```
 repo